The mortgage application process can be overwhelming, particularly if you are a first-time buyer.

 - Accountant reference (Subject to acceptable accountant qualification)

-- Company accounts (Ideally for the latest 3 years)
+- Company accounts (Ideally for the last 3 years)

 There are few lenders who can lend LTD company shareholders based on your business’s net profit before tax plus your salary instead of your dividends plus salary.
-If you are an LTD company director who keeps the profit in the company, working based on your company accounts can improve your affordability substantially.
+If you are an LTD company director who keeps the profit in the company, working based on your company accounts can substantially improve your affordability.

 Your mortgage broker should be able to advise you of the more accurate proof of income requirements as per your personal circumstances.